Merging salty pretzel dough with cheese & pepperoni for your newest favorite snack!

 - Pretzel Salt

-- 1 egg plus 1 tablespoon water
+- 1 large egg mixed with one tablespoon of water

 Instructions